Welcome to the Humanities program page.

 Our mission is to instill a capacity for communication, empathy, and citizenship through critical thinking, reflection, and appreciation of diverse viewpoints.
 We aim to foster life-long learners, thinkers, collaborators and communicators.
-Our goal is to prepare students to use the language arts proficiently as productive members of a global society.

 The Language Arts program is the vehicle that ensures students develop the strategies and skills they need to comprehend and communicate effectively.
 Reading, writing, listening, speaking, viewing and presenting are addressed within our curriculum, which is aligned with the Common Core State Standards provided by the State of Connecticut.Literacy development is greatest when written, spoken and visual communication are taught in context.
 Students are expected to be active learners who are flexible and prepared to grow as they organize, analyze, revise, evaluate and synthesize information.
 Students are also encouraged to develop an appreciation and respect for all forms of literacy.